cloudy-native/lingolotus.com/story-ideas/beginner-1.md

 Theme: Basic introductions and greetingsPurpose: Learn how to say hello and introduce yourself

 Hello!
 What is your name?
-My name is Anna.
+My name is Stephen.
-Nice to meet you, Anna!
+Nice to meet you, Stephen!
 Nice to meet you too!
 Where are you from?
-I am from Canada.
+I am from England.
-Do you like Canada?
+Do you like England?
-Yes, I like Canada!
+Yes, I like England!

 Story 2: Family